2019 Medical Loss Ratio Early Warning Report and payout key dates available

 June 7 – Early Warning Report

-- Brokers may talk to their UnitedHealthcare account representative to see if their groups may be eligible for a rebate
+- Brokers may contact UnitedHealthcare to see if their groups may be eligible for a rebate

 July 31 – Health and Human Services (HHS) MLR Rebate Reports